vladfaust/vladfaust.github.io/posts/2020-08-27-sponsoring-onyx.md

 Note that theoretically I could've tried applying to Open Collective right now, but:

-  1. It implies free-will donations, but what I'm proposing here is clearly a purchase of placement in history;
+  1. It implies free-will donations, but what I'm proposing here is clearly purchase of placement in history;

   1. I don't think Onyx is currently "popular" enough;

-  1. They take **huge** comissions.
+  1. They take **huge** commissions.

 :::

 ----

 But I still need to pay my bills.
-And as I haven't got a real job for a long, long time, my financial cushion is quite thin.
+And as I haven't got a real job for a long, long time, my financial cushion is relatively thin.

-As a copyright holder, I'm planning on licensing the Onyx Standard Specification and auxilliary standards with a free, open-source license requiring an attribution.
+As a copyright holder, I'm planning on licensing the Onyx Standard Specification and auxiliary standards with a free, open-source license requiring attribution.

 Therefore, I can offer you, a potential sponsor, a **perpetual**\* attribution in the standards I'll be working on during the pre-alpha development stage.
 Your name or company logo with an optional link would be put into according "early contributors" sections of the standards.

 \* As long as my attribution is required.
-For example, if a standard is rewritten from scratch by an NXSF committee without infriging my patent rights, it then stops being a derivation of my work.
+For example, if a standard is rewritten from scratch by an NXSF committee without infringing my patent rights, it then stops being a derivation of my work.

 ### The Dark Scheme

 First of all, what I'm proposing is not a _donation_.
 It is a _purchase_ of placement in my attribution texts, a _sponsorship contribution_.

-Of course, you're free to pitch your ideas informally, but you will not have any voting rights in the standards development with this sponsorhsip.
+Of course, you're free to pitch your ideas informally, but you will not have any voting rights in the standards development with this sponsorship.

 ----